 People with existing disabilities have serious concerns about contracting COVID-19, as advocacy groups have predicted that such individuals might be denied the treatment they need if resources – such as ventilators and intensive care beds – become scarce.
 Health professionals have guidance to (when necessary) prioritize treatment based on a patient’s general health, so disabling medical conditions would likely play a role.

 In addition, it is important to ensure that you receive the disability benefits you deserve under the law during this time.
 With the economy crashing, it is more important than ever to ensure that you get your disability checks.
-If you have a pending disability application, you should seek help from an experienced California Social Security disability attorney as soon as possible to prevent any delays or wrongful denials.
+If you have a pending disability application, you should seek help from an experienced OC Social Security disability attorney as soon as possible to prevent any delays or wrongful denials.